wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

     <a href="{{base_path}}/assets/img/get-started/bi-setup.gif"><img src="{{base_path}}/assets/img/get-started/bi-setup.gif" alt="Ballerina Integrator Setup" width="80%"></a>

-## Step 4: Develop AI Agent in VSCode
+## Step 4: Develop AI Agent in VS Code
 1. Go to the Overview page of the integration you have created and click **Develop in Ballerina Integrator**.
 This will clone your project and open it in Ballerina Integrator.
 2. In the Ballerina Integrator design view, click **Add Artifact**.
 3. Select **AI Chat Agent** from the Constructs menu.
 Choosing the **AI Agent** from the Devant console disables the other options.